OfficeDev/office-js-docs-pr.fr-fr/docs/outlook/add-and-remove-attachments-to-an-item-in-a-compose-form.md

 // ID is the EWS ID of the item to be attached. function addItemAttachment(itemId) {
     // When the attachment finishes uploading, the
-    // callback method is invoked.
+    // callback function is invoked.
 Here, the callback
-    // method uses only asyncResult as a parameter,
+    // function uses only asyncResult as a parameter,
     // and if the attaching succeeds, gets the attachment ID.
     // You can optionally pass any other object you wish to
-    // access in the callback method as an argument to
+    // access in the callback function as an argument to
     // the asyncContext parameter.
     Office.context.mailbox.item.addItemAttachmentAsync(
         itemId,